Let's start caring for your emotions!

 However you want to go about it, you need to get real with yourself about what you actually want.
 Make your life sweeter to replace all that sugar you find yourself eating.

 And the magical part of this?
 Once you start making steps toward what you really want, your emotional eating will probably improve.
+That’s what happened for me.

 You might even notice over time that you start emotionally eating with healthier foods, like apples or grapes.
 This is a step in the right direction!
 But remember to take note and check in with yourself whenever you get the urge to binge eat.